renoki-co/php-k8s/README.md

     ->create();
 ```

-## 📄 Extensive Documentation
+## 📄 Getting Started

-This package is Work in Progress and while there is in active development, PRs are also welcomed.
-Please refer to the [Resources docs](docs/RESOURCES.md) documentation and the [PR List](../../pulls) to know what's up for development.
+Please refer to the [Resources docs](docs/RESOURCES.md) extensive documentation and the [PR List](../../pulls) to know what's up for development.
+Below you will find the list of supported resources for a quick and easy access.

-Each existent resource has its own documentation, filled with examples:

 | Resource | Default Version
 | - | -